Education Workshop and Courses

 |

-Tactical Combat Casualty Care (TCCC) is developed by the U.S. Department of Defense, Defense Health Agency (DHA) Joint Trauma System to teach evidence-based, life-saving techniques and strategies for providing the best trauma care on the battlefield.
-Tactical Emergency Casualty Care (TECC) course teaches EMS practitioners and other pre-hospital providers how to respond to and care for patients in a civilian tactical environment.
+Tactical Combat Casualty Care (TCCC) was developed by the U.S. Department of Defense and the Joint Trauma System of the Defense Health Agency (DHA) to teach evidence-based, life-saving techniques and strategies to provide the best trauma care on the battlefield.
+The Tactical Emergency Casualty Care (TECC) course teaches EMS practitioners and other pre-hospital providers how to respond to and care for patients in a civilian tactical environment.
 Authorised Training Centres for TCCC & TECC: |

 ||